gasparesganga/gasparesganga.com/labs/postgis-normalize-geometry/index.md

 ## Input parameters

 ##### `PAR_geom`
-That's the input geometry.
-It can be any PostGIS geometry type, but the function will actually do something only on `POLYGON`, `MULTIPOLYGON`, `LINESTRING` and `MULTILINESTRING` types.
+The input geometry.
+It can be any PostGIS geometry type, but the function will actually do something only on `POLYGON`, `MULTIPOLYGON`, `LINESTRING` and `MULTILINESTRING` types, while passing through unchanged anything else.

 ##### `PAR_area_threshold`
 Expressed in square `units`, depending on the geometry *SRID*.
 For example, if the geometry *SRID* is an *UTM* one, this value is assumed to be expressed in square meters.